SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 ## Fair Trade Issues {#FairTradeIssues}

-Here we are at the critical point where the critique of Vergnhanini and De&nbsp;Conti coalesces with a similar critique of MMT by friend Steve Keen.
+Here we are at the critical point where the critique of Vergnhanini & De&nbsp;Conti coalesces with a similar critique of MMT by friend Steve Keen.
 The MMT case is that _imports are a **real** benefit, and exports are a **real** cost_.
 The issue is that some post-Keynesians see this as "too simplistic".
 However, they ignore the